 Julie Delliquanti Director of Education and Interpretation, Cantor Arts Center at Stanford University / CA

-Jessica Derrick Senior Vice President: Brand Development and Creative Services, Garden & Gun / CA
+Jessica Derrick Senior Vice President: Brand Development and Creative Services, Garden & Gun / SC

 Angela DiTerlizzi Children's Book Author / MA

 Gary Garrison Playwright; Former Executive Director, The Dramatist Guild / NY

 George Dawes Green Founder, The Moth / NY

 Ali Imad Fadlallah Singer/Songwriter; Founder/CEO, Rima Records / CA

 Leslie King-Hammond Graduate Dean Emeritus & Founding Director, Center for Race and Culture / MD

 Michael Kaufmann Founder & Owner, This Is Meru / IN